serverless/emulator/README.md

 Upon deployment this data is persisted in the `function.json` file.

-The `function.json` files can be found in `~/.serverless/local-emulator/storage/functions/<function-id>`.
+The `function.json` files can be found in `~/.serverless/emulator/storage/functions/<function-id>`.

-The Local Emulator needs those file to e.g. make decision which [middlewares](#middlewares) to execute or which runtime-specific wrapper to use.
+The Emulator needs those file to e.g. make decision which [middlewares](#middlewares) to execute or which runtime-specific wrapper to use.

 Here's a list with different example functions and their corresponding provider-related `function.json` config files: